rubyonjets/jets/docs/_docs/upgrading.md

 root "jets/public#show"
 ```

-You can use the `jets upgrade:v1` command to automatically update the `config/routes.rb` file.
+You can use the `jets upgrade` command to automatically update the `config/routes.rb` file.

 ## Reasons